-North Korea destroys South Korean liaison office in 'terrific explosion'
+North Korea destroys inter-Korean liaison office in 'terrific explosion'

 South Korea’s national security council said South Korea would sternly respond if North Korea continued to raise tensions.

-The destruction of the office “broke the expectations of all people who hope for the development of inter-Korean relations and lasting peace on the peninsula”, deputy national security advisor Kim You-geun told a briefing.
+The destruction of the building “broke the expectations of all people who hope for the development of inter-Korean relations and lasting peace on the peninsula”, deputy national security advisor Kim You-geun told a briefing.

+South Korean vice unification minister Suh Ho, who co-headed the liaison office, called the demolition “unprecedented in inter-Korean relations” and a “nonsensical act”.

+Russia said it was concerned about the situation on the Korean peninsula and called for restraint from all sides.

 Reclusive North Korea and the democratic South are technically still at war because their 1950-53 conflict ended in a truce, not a treaty.

-Tensions have been rising over recent days with North Korea threatening to cut ties and retaliate over the propaganda leaflets, which carry messages critical of North Korean leader Kim Jong Un, including on human rights.
+Tensions have been rising over recent days with North Korea threatening to cut ties and retaliate over the propaganda leaflets, which carry messages critical of North Korean leader Kim Jong Un including on human rights.

-South Korean vice unification minister Suh Ho, who co-headed the liaison office, called the demolition “unprecedented in inter-Korean relations” and a “nonsensical act.”

 KCNA said the office was blown up to force “human scum and those, who have sheltered the scum, to pay dearly for their crimes”.